Converg3nce/matic-docs/docs/develop/ethereum-matic/pos/eth.md

 });
 ```

+> NOTE: Deposits from root chain to child chain happen using a state sync mechanism and takes about ~5-7 minutes.
+After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.
+The explorer will show the balance only if at least one asset transfer has happened on the child chain.
+This [link](/docs/develop/tools/deposit-withdraw-status/) explains how to track the deposit events.

 ### Burn

 User can call `withdraw` function of `MaticWETH` contract.
 This function should burn the tokens.
 Since Ether is an ERC20 token on matic chain, use `burnERC20` method that Matic POS client exposes to make this call.